 Sharetta began with North by Northeast in February of 2010 as Office and Volunteer Coordinator, responsible for volunteer management, reception duties, patient inquiries and office management.
 In October 2011, she was promoted to Clinic & Volunteer Coordinator, taking on patient care duties and running several evening clinics each month.
-Sharetta staffs and facilitates the meetings of our Patient Wellness Council and can often be seen in the warmer months of the year offering blood pressure checks and health information at health and community fairs around North and Northeast Portland.
-A native Oregonian, Sharetta has lived in Portland most of her life.
-She brings a wealth of experience in social service as a volunteer coordinator for the American Red Cross and the State of Oregon, and as a program manager for the Salvation Army.
-Sharetta has a deep commitment to the health of our community and is excited to be part of our work.
+In the summer of 2013, Sharetta became a certified Community Health Worker, and in 2014 received the title Community Care Manager.
+Sharetta serves as a Community Health Worker to a panel of 15 patients, staffs and facilitates the meetings of our Patient Wellness Council, continues to manage our volunteers, and can often be seen in the warmer months of the year offering blood pressure checks and health information at health and community fairs around North and Northeast Portland.
+A native Oregonian, Sharetta has lived in Portland most of her life and has a deep commitment to the health of our community and is excited to be part of our work.

 Misty first learned about North by Northeast when Pastor Mary spoke at Regence BlueCrossBlueShield, where Misty was working, in honor of Martin Luther King, Jr. Day.
 Then in 2008 Misty was one of a handful of employees who nominated North by Northeast for a grant through the Regence Foundation, which we were awarded in 2009.
 Five years later, after she decided to start on a new career path, Misty began volunteering with us.
 We quickly realized what a sharp, kind and committed person she was and hired her as part-time Office Assistant in April 2014.
 In August 2014 Misty was promoted to full-time Clinic & Registration Coordinator.
 She ensures that our daytime clinics run smoothly and manages our interactions with health plans and CCOs.
 Misty brings with her a background in health insurance and project management, as well as a passion for serving the community.
 She previously volunteered as a Big Sister through the Big Brother Big Sister program and served in various roles on the YWCA Leadership Board.